mlofstrom/architecture-center/docs/guide/architecture-styles/big-data.md

     - Static files produced by applications, such as web server log files.
     - Real-time data sources, such as IoT devices.

-- **Data storage**: For static big data, the data is typically stored in a distributed file store that can hold high volumes of large files in various formats.
+- **Data storage**: Data for batch processing operations is typically stored in a distributed file store that can hold high volumes of large files in various formats.
 This kind of store is often called a *data lake*.
-Options include Azure Data Lake Store, or blob containers in Azure Storage.
-An open source option is the Hadoop Distributed File System (HDFS) storage system, which can be hosted in Azure Storage or Azure Data Lake Store.
+Options for implementing this storage include Azure Data Lake Store or blob containers in Azure Storage.

 - **Batch processing**: Because the data sets are so large, often a big data solution must process data files using long-running batch jobs to filter, aggregate, and otherwise prepare the data for analysis.
 Usually these jobs involve reading source files, processing them, and writing the output to new files.
 Options include running U-SQL jobs in Azure Data Lake Analytics, using Hive, Pig, or custom Map/Reduce jobs in an HDInsight Hadoop cluster, or using Java, Scala, or Python programs in an HDInsight Spark cluster.

-- **Real-time message broker**: If the solution includes real-time sources, the architecture must include a way to capture and store real-time messages for stream processing.
+- **Real-time message ingestion**: If the solution includes real-time sources, the architecture must include a way to capture and store real-time messages for stream processing.
 This might be a simple data store, where incoming messages are dropped into a folder for processing.
-However, many solutions need a message broker to act as a buffer for messages, and to support scale-out processing, reliable delivery, and other message queuing semantics.
+However, many solutions need a message ingeston store to act as a buffer for messages, and to support scale-out processing, reliable delivery, and other message queuing semantics.
 Options include Azure Event Hubs, Azure IoT Hubs, and Kafka.

 - **Stream processing**: After capturing real-time messages, the solution must process them by filtering, aggregating, and otherwise preparing the data for analysis.
 The processed stream data is then written to an output sink.
 Azure Stream Analytics provides a managed stream processing service based on perpetually running SQL queries that operate on unbounded streams.
 You can also use open source Apache streaming technologies like Storm and Spark Streaming in an HDInsight cluster.